raspberrypilearning/experimentai-project0/en/step_1.md

 + This project can only be completed in a web browser using a [version of Scratch 3 available from Machine Learning for Kids](https://machinelearningforkids.co.uk/scratch3/)

---- /collapse ---

---- collapse ---
----
-title: Additional information for educators
----

-You can [download the completed project here](https://rpf.io/p/en/funny-face-follower-get){:target="_blank"}.

-If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/funny-face-follower/print){:target="_blank"}.

---- /collapse ---